ozkansayin/2021-Sitecovid-21/README.md

 * Done.

 ### Configuration
 There are no mandatory configurations to be done.

+#### Database file path
 Just in case you want to change the database file path that is used by the suggestion engine (via LiteDB), you can update the setting with key "SmartNavigation.DbFilePath" at path "\App_Config\Include\Feature\Feature.SmartNavigation.Settings.config", which defaults to "$(dataFolder)/smartNavigation.db"

+#### Cache Seconds
+We are caching suggestions in order to avoid performance issues.
+The number of seconds the suggestions are cached can be updated via the setting with key "SmartNavigation.CacheSeconds" at path "\App_Config\Include\Feature\Feature.SmartNavigation.Settings.config", which defaults to 10 seconds.

 ## Usage instructions